 Bottom line: getting featured on a trending hashtag will get your post more exposure.
 You should approach your Instagram with a strategy and always try to make it on the Top Posts of hashtags.

-How Do You Get on the Top Posts?
+How Do You Get Featured On Top Posts?

 There’s no science behind getting on the Top Posts, but there are some ways to increase your chances.
 Remember that it’s a game of trial and error, and analyzing how your content performs.